Shardik: Setting

 Shardik takes place in the Beklan Empire, which consists of twelve vassal provinces and independent domains organized around the central Beklan province, at the centre of which is the empire's capital, Bekla.
 The capital is typically controlled by factions from one of the provinces, and the outermost provinces continuously threaten to break free.
 The lingua franca of the empire is the Beklan language.
 The subdivisions are Bekla (the capital), Belishba, Chalcon, Gelt, Lapan, Kabin of the Waters, Ortelga, Paltesh, Tonilda, Ur-tah, Yelda, and Sarkid of the Sheaves.

 Related works

 Adams later wrote the loose prequel Maia, a novel that takes place in and around Bekla about a dozen years earlier.
 Several characters from Shardik appear as minor characters in Maia, e.g. Melathys and Genshed.

 Influence

 The bear Guardian in Stephen King's The Dark Tower series is named for this Shardik.

+Jeff VanderMeer drew inspiration from Shardik when creating the character Mord, a giant biotech bear who dominates an unnamed city in VanderMeer's 2017 novel Borne.